morarupasukaru/devdocs/backend/Kafka.md

 [Apache Kafka](https://kafka.apache.org/) is an open-source distributed event streaming platform.
 Kafka allow to decouple data streams from target systems (db, emails, logs, etc.).

+*Disclaimer: this document cover not all features of Kafka*

 * Concepts
   * **topic**: stream of data (without contraints) identified by a **name**
   * **partition**: topics are split in partitions